Topological bias: How haloes trace structural patterns in the cosmic web: Introduction

 Arguably, the most outstanding influence of the cosmic web on the formation and evolution of galaxies is that of rotation.
 The tidal force field induced by the evolving inhomogeneous mass distribution is responsible for the anisotropic collapse of filaments and walls, as well as for the torquing of contracting mass clumps~\citep{hoyle1949,peebles1969,white1984,porciani2002b,schafer2009}.
 This induces a significant correlation between the direction of filamentary ridges and the spinning direction of collapsed haloes~\citep{leepen2001,porciani2002b}.
 The alignment between filaments and galaxy spin has also been found in observations~\citep{jones2010,tempel2013,vandeSande2021}.
 Starting with the work by \citet{aragon2007thesis}, a large number of studies have shown that the halo spin alignment with respect to large-scale filaments is mass-dependent~\citep{aragon2007thesis,hahn2007b,zhang2009,codis2012,trowland2013,wang2017,codis2018,Punya2018}, which may be an indication for the influence of anisotropic inflow along the filamentary arteries ~\citep{Punya2018,punya2019,punya2021,lopez2021}.
-The reality of this effect has recently indeed been confirmed by observations~\citep{tempel2013,welker2020}.
+The reality of this effect has recently been confirmed by observations~\citep{tempel2013,welker2020}.

 A major additional influence of the cosmic web on the properties of haloes and galaxies is that on their growth and assembly history.
 A range of studies have indicated that the growth of haloes is significantly influenced by the cosmic web environment.
-It is partially a reflection of the tidally directed dynamical evolution of and anisotropic inflow on to the haloes~\citep{aragon2007,dalal2008,hahn2009,porciani2017,musso2018,Paranjape2018,zhang2021}.
-It yields an halo assembly history and time that is modulated by the cosmic web, and translates into a halo and galaxy bias known as assembly bias~\citep{Gao2005,Wechsler2006,dalal2008,Mao2018}. \citet{salcedo2020} found observational evidence for such bias in the SDSS survey, while it may also be reflected in the relation between the brightness of galaxies and their level of clustering as has been established for the GAMA survey~\citep{Jarrett2017} and SDSS survey~\citep{Paranjape2018}.
+The relation between halo growth and cosmic web environment is partially a reflection of the tidally directed dynamical evolution of and anisotropic inflow on to the haloes~\citep{aragon2007,dalal2008,hahn2009,porciani2017,musso2018,Paranjape2018,zhang2021}.
+The result is a halo assembly history and time that is modulated by the cosmic web, and translates into a halo and galaxy bias known as assembly bias~\citep{Gao2005,Wechsler2006,dalal2008,Mao2018}. \citet{salcedo2020} found observational evidence for such bias in the SDSS survey, while it may also be reflected in the relation between the brightness of galaxies and their level of clustering as has been established for the GAMA survey~\citep{Jarrett2017} and SDSS survey~\citep{Paranjape2018}.